Worldwide Guide to Women in Leadership

 2004-07 Minister of Justice Monica Luisa Macovei

-Former Associate Professor of Law at Bucharest University, Civil Rights Lawyer, Candidate for the post of Europe Commissioner for Human Rights in 1999. (b.
+Former Associate Professor of Law at Bucharest University, Civil Rights Lawyer, Candidate for the post of Europe Commissioner for Human Rights in 1999, later MEP and Presidential Candidate in 2014. (b.
 1959-).

 2004-05 Minister of Culture and Religious Affairs Monica Octavia Muscă